 Instructions

-- Heat a frying pan over medium heat until hot and add the olive oil, garlic, and red onions.
+- Heat a frying pan over medium heat until hot and add ¼ cup olive oil, 10 grams garlic, and 70 grams red onion.
 Saute until they're translucent and tender, but not so long that they brown.

-- Add the cubed bread and continue to saute until the bread has soaked up all of the oil, and it's gotten nice and crusty around the edges.
+- Add 125 grams crusty bread and continue to saute until the bread has soaked up all of the oil, and it's gotten nice and crusty around the edges.

-- Add the diced tomatoes and puree and add about ⅓ cup of water to the bottle or can and pour this in as well.
+- Add 180 grams fresh tomato and 180 grams fresh tomato2 cups tomato puree.
+Add about ⅓ cup of water to the bottle or can the puree came in and pour this in as well.

 - Stir the Pappa al Pomodoro until the bread starts to dissolve and makes the porridge creamy.